DeustoDatacom/BDAP/datavis.md

 **Explicitly**

-Charts _do_ "show me the data" (but remember that it's more that they **tell** the data than actually show it).
+Charts _do_ "show me the data" (actually, it's more that they **tell** the data than actually show it).

-Means chosing the right specific chart to use in order to display and query the data.
+Means choosing the right specific chart to use in order to display and query the data.

 . . .